shaikds/campaign-whisperer/README.md

 ## Landing Page Of Digital Marketing
-A base44 static website that was migrated to have mail functionallity.
+A base44 static website that was migrated by me.
+Added some mail functionallity, images, checks/regex of form fields.

 Logic - Me.